EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-# Frontier AI systems for high-trust deployment.
+# Frontier AI systems for high-trust operations.

-I’m an AI/ML engineer at Google working on Gemini.
-I build at the systems layer between model capability and deployed value: infrastructure, evaluation, reliability, interfaces, and operational trust.
+I’m an AI/ML engineer at Google Public Sector working on the systems that translate frontier AI capability into trusted operational value.

+That means infrastructure, evaluation, reliability, interfaces, and trust layers for high-stakes environments.

 The next generation of AI work will not be won by benchmarks alone.
 It will be won by people who can turn frontier models into systems that survive contact with real constraints.